alopez/alopez.github.com/join.md

 ## Prospective PhD students

-**I am no longer taking students for 2019.** I don't yet know whether I will take students in 2020.
+**I will take at most one new student 2020**.
 Beyond that I expect to take one or two students per year.
+Good advising takes time, and taking more students than this would make it difficult for me to spend sufficient time with the students I'm already working with.

 Interest in natural language processing is skyrocketing.
 There are some good things about this, but a downside is that I'm no longer able to